mcwitt/resume/main.typ

 - Developed visual diagnostic tools to quickly surface issues in molecular simulations and accelerate troubleshooting
-- Advocated for and drove adoption of tools to improve code quality and developer experience, e.g. property-based testing, gradual static typing, and CI/CD optimizations
+- Advocated for and drove adoption of tools to improve code quality and developer productivity, e.g. property-based testing, gradual static typing, and CI/CD optimizations

 #work(
   title: "Software Engineer",